Aigengoku/Othermod/README.md

 Backpack Brandy: 1 in 3 chance to lose a joker slot and decrease size otherwise increase both by 1

-????? ?????: 5 in 10 chance for a foil joker, 3 in 10 chance for a holo joker, 1.5 in 10 chance for a poylchrome joker and 0.5 in 10 chance for a negative joker
+Joker Juice: 1 in 2 chance for a foil joker, 1 in 4 chance for a holo joker, 1 in 8 chance for a poylchrome joker and 1 in 8 chance for a negative joker

-????? ??????: all the good effects 1/potion amount chance to get a certain effect
+Prosperity Punch: 1 in 4 chance for +1 hand and +2 discards, 1 in 4 chance for +1 joker slot and +2 hand size, 1 in 8 chance for a voucher, 1 in 8 chance for a negative jonkler

 MORE COMING IF REQUESTED